2015 Margaret Starkey Scholarship winners announced

-Renee David of Mott Community College Livingston Center, who will attend Cleary University
+Renee David of Mott Community College, who will be attending Cleary University

-Erin Elizabeth Killop of Citizens-Hanover Insurance, who will attend Cleary University
+Erin Elizabeth Killop of Citizens Insurance, who will be attending Cleary University

-Bryan Ridley of Down Home Interiors, who will attend Washtenaw Community College
+Patricia Young of Hatch Stamping, who will be attending Washtenaw Community College

 Applicants are nominated by their employers, and the winners chosen best exemplify the personal qualities of Margaret Starkey, who was executive assistant of the chamber for 31 years until she retired in 1987; she passed away in 2002.